 A German CV is often longer than in other countries, but should not exceed two pages.
 There are some peculiarities to bear in mind, we have listed some of the most important points you should consider below:

-Order: Traditionally a CVs was written in chronological order.
+Order: traditionally CVs were written in chronological order.
 However, this has changed and you should organise it in tabular form with different subsections for work experience, education and language skills.
 Information should be placed in reverse chronological order, most recent first.
 For dates, you don't need to include the day, but should put the month.

-- Computer skills: programs, applications, word processing, spreadsheets, databases etc. Don't put "Internet skills" meaning you know how to use a Internet browser and e-mail, as this is not a differentiating ability.
+- Computer skills: programs, applications, word processing, spreadsheets, databases etc. Don't put 'internet skills' meaning you know how to use an internet browser and e-mail, as this is not a differentiating ability.

 - Publications and other professional articles.

-- Hobbies: Your personal hobbies are just as important as your professional information, since they give some impression about you as a person.
-Most employers like "active" hobbies (such as sport and music) or social engagements.
-Watching TV or chatting with friends is not considered to be a hobby and will make you appear like a "couch potato".
+- Hobbies: your personal hobbies are just as important as your professional information, since they give some impression about you as a person.
+Most employers like active hobbies (such as sport and music) or social engagements.
+Watching TV or chatting with friends is not considered to be a hobby and will make you out to be a couch potato.

 The cover letter

 Your cover letter should state your specific interest in the position you are applying for and why you are qualified for it.
 The letter should be straightforward and not include a lot of diplomatic wording.
-Remember, most employers receive many applications a day so appreciate brevity.
-Even though this doesn't sound very poetical, it is common to start a cover letter the phrase, "Hiermit bewerbe ich mich als .."
-(I hereby apply as ..).
+Remember, most employers receive many applications each day so appreciate brevity.
+Even though this doesn't sound very poetic, it is common to start a cover letter with the phrase, "Hiermit bewerbe ich mich als..."
+(I hereby apply as...).

 How to look nice - the application folder